 Intragastric balloon devices are a newly approved treatment for weight loss that avoids surgery.
 The devices consist of one or two balloons and are inserted endoscopically into the patient’s stomach.
 The device is the first step in our 12-month program for intensive lifestyle modification that includes:

 Washington University physicians at Barnes-Jewish West County Hospital bring the expertise gained by participating in clinical trials for the dual-balloon device.
-Find out more about our endoscopic therapy for weight loss and how it can help patients who may not be candidates for bariatric surgery.
+Find out more about our nonsurgical procedures for weight loss and how it can help patients who may not be candidates for bariatric surgery.

 Our physicians offer extensive experience helping people achieve their weight-loss goals without surgery.
 In addition to the intragastric balloon devices, our other nonsurgical weight-loss options include: